SchengQ/Tbrucei-swimming-analysis/tracking_python/README.md

 * `Three_correlations.txt`: correlation values around the best-matched calibration plane for each frame.
 * `XYZ Trajectory.txt`: reconstructed 3D trajectory coordinates.

-The script also displays plots of the reconstructed Z position and the 3D trajectory.
+The script also displays plots of the Z position and the 3D trajectory.

 ## Notes